cottiAC/zombidleBot/README.md

 * If its too laggy farming mode can be clicked during monster upgrade process
 * When game is paused, ability timer can go negative until next activation
 * With too much lag you sometimes get stuck on world map during world switch
+* "COME ON!
+CHOP CHOP!" message not handled

 ## Ideas for later releases
 * Reset World